makinacorpus/django_pyoidc/docs/tutorial.rst

 Finally, click on ``Realm Settings`` in the left menu, and scroll down to the *Endpoints* section.
 Copy the ``OpenID Endpoint Configuration`` URL as you will need it later (this is the autodiscovery URL).

-Congratulation, your Keycloak configuration is complete ! 🎉
+Congratulation, your Keycloak configuration is complete! 🎉

 Other Identity provider
 ***********************